databendlabs/openraft/guide/src/delete_log.md

 m3 = {R1,U,V} x {R1,R2,R3}

 m3 is compatible with the committed membership log when it is created.
-But not compatible with other's
+But not compatible with others'

 ```
 R1 L1 e1,e2,m3            m'1,m'2,m3